What is Patent Monitoring?

 Patent Monitoring data can provide important insights into market and competitor behavior.
 Both predicting new product launches and other companies’ IP strategies can be done successfully with the help of these insights.
 A company’s policies and R&D objectives may be influenced by having access to such important information.

-Companies can direct their investment into these profitable sectors once the white spaces have been identified.
+Once companies identify the white spaces, they can direct their investment into these profitable sectors.
 A simple way to identify these gaps and open attractive investment opportunities for businesses is through rigorous patent monitoring.

 Under Patent Monitoring, both the granting of patents and their maintenance through the payment of yearly annuities are sought.
 The IP protection granted by a patent is lost when a company fails to pay the patent annuity.
 A firm may decide not to renew protection for a variety of reasons.
 However, a similar situation can be advantageous for competitors attempting to bypass the patented technology.